joshlang/lets-encrypt-azure/Readme.md

 Microsoft decided to deprecate apex domain certs for CDN (and also CDN seems to be deprecated in favor of frontdoor).

 Since frontdoor is a minimum of 35$/month this function still has value.
+Although cheaper/free alternatives like [github pages](https://pages.github.com/), [netlify](https://www.netlify.com/) and [vercel](https://vercel.com/) exist.

 ______________